How to Make a Decadent Lobster Stew with White Wine

 - Remove the soup from the stove and let it cool.

-- Just before serving, return the soup to the stove and slowly bring it to a gentle simmer.
+- Just before serving, return the soup to the stove and slowly bring it to a gentle simmer, making sure not to boil.

 - Stir in the heavy cream, cooked lobster and season to taste with sea salt and ground white pepper.